Assyrian Australians: Culture

+Entertainment

 Both Nineveh Club and Assyrian Sports and Cultural Club support and showcase local Assyrian talents, such as singers, actors, musicians, painters and sculptors.
 The clubs contain reception halls and they usually host singer concerts (including lounge singers), festive parties, weddings, theatrical plays and other forms of social entertainment for the Assyrians in Sydney.
+Wardeh Deesheh, the first film in the Assyrian language to be shot in Australia, was released in 1991.

 The Assyrians in Sydney lavishly celebrate the Assyrian New Year annually on 1 April, in Fairfield Showground in Prairiewood.
 Thousands attend the New Year festival and it usually features music and theatrical performances, traditional dancers, food stalls and fireworks.
 Former Australian prime minister Tony Abbott and other politicians such as Chris Bowen, Craig Kelly, Tanya Plibersek, Chris Hayes and former NSW premier Bob Carr have attended the festival and made a speech.